Coronavirus relief deal for U.S. small businesses may come Monday- Trump

-U.S. lawmakers are near agreement on approving extra money to help small businesses hurt by the coronavirus pandemic and could seal a deal as early as Monday, President Donald Trump said.
+U.S. Democrats and Republicans are near agreement on approving extra money to help small businesses hurt by the coronavirus pandemic and could seal a deal as early as Monday, President Donald Trump said, despite hopes for a deal on Sunday.
 Trump told his daily White House briefing on the crisis that Republicans were "close" to getting a deal with Democrats, and suggested there could be a resolution on Monday.

-Earlier on Sunday, Senate Democratic leader Chuck Schumer had said he hoped an agreement with Republicans could be reached as early as Sunday evening.
-Schumer cautioned, however, that both sides had a few more issues to deal with.
-An agreement would end a stalemate over the Republican president's request to add $250 billion to a small-business loan program.
-Congress established the program last month as part of a $2.3 trillion coronavirus economic relief plan, but it has already run out of money.
+"A lot of good work has been going on.
+We could have an answer tomorrow," the Republican president said.
+Earlier on Sunday, Senate Democratic leader Chuck Schumer had said he hoped a deal could be reached Sunday evening although he cautioned that many issues remained.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)